aggierobotics/organization/CHARTER.md

 Elections will be held annually during the Spring semester for the 4 officer positions.
 Candidates for officer positions must be Full Members, but are not required to be `Senior Technicians`.
 All students who hold at least Journeyman Membership may vote for officers.
 Newly elected officers begin their term in May, at a date decided upon by the Board.

 ## Meetings
+Aggie Robotics will hold at least one general body meeting per month.
+The "general body" consist of all members of at least Journeyman rank.
+General body meetings will be used to communicate announcements and plan for upcoming events.

+The Board will hold at least 2 meetings per month.
+Board members are _required_ to attend all meetings of the Board, unless excused by the `President` or `Vice-President`.
+Multiple unexcused absences can result in a vote for removal by the Board.

 ## Amendments